srd2178/BC3930_Module2/README.md

 - `lab2.ino` - arduino file with code for serial communication with ESP32

-`/enclosure` - has files for enclosure design that were used to laser cut
+`/enclosureDesign` - has files for enclosure design project STL and SVG that were used to laser cut

 `/snake` - folder with file to Processing file with the snake game